 Most people find the diagnosis process quite confronting.
 It’s not much fun having someone point out all the things that your child can’t do – things that typical children just pick up naturally.
 But think of this assessment as a benchmark, against which you can measure your child’s progress once they start in an intervention program.

 – Seana Smith, mother of four and co-author, Australian Autism Handbook

-Professionals who can diagnose ASD
+Professionals who can diagnose autism spectrum disorder